Skip to main content

 Wildland Urban Interface Best Practices in Grand County

 Catastrophic fires have been a wake-up call to explore what we can do differently to reduce future losses from wildfire in the wildland urban interface (WUI).
 A WUI is composed of both interface and intermix communities and is defined as areas where human habitation and development meet or intermix with wildland fuels1.
+(Do I live in the WUI?)

 We can better protect our homes and reduce the likelihood of life and property loss through home hardening techniques and by reducing vegetation and combustibles around the home and structures.
 Developing fire resistant homes and resilient infrastructure in the WUI can be difficult due to perceived costs, homeowner/ architect desires for aesthetics, and the lack of knowledge regarding resilient building and landscaping practices.
 Defensible space standards and WUI building codes may be misunderstood and therefore not embraced by homeowners in the WUI.